soyoungjung1/Bot563/notebook-log.md

 plot(tree)
 ```

-Within the 46 genes that I run the orthofinder, 45 genes were grouped but 1 gene "Theobroma_cacao_Thecc1EG001069t1".
+Within the 46 genes that I run the orthofinder, 45 genes were grouped but 1 gene of "Theobroma_cacao_Thecc1EG001069t1".